-Things to do in Vienna May 2019: May has rare opportunities for music and outdoor lovers in store.
+Which are the best things to do in Vienna in May 2023 to break up your sightseeing?
+Because it’s prime season, May has rare opportunities for music and outdoor lovers in store.
 If you need additional tips for classical music events, check my tips in Vienna concerts.

 Apart from that, you can watch a chef create themed tasters of Austrian regional dishes.
 At the ‘origins tent’, Austrian farmers and bakers show their work traditions.

 Each year, the brilliant Wiener Symphoniker celebrate the triumph of the Allied Forces over the Nazi Regime with the free open air concert Fest der Freude (Festival of Joy).
 In 2023, it will be 78 years since the end of World War II.
 Not only does the vibrant atmosphere of 10,000 people on Heldenplatz take away your breath, but the amazing music and sound system supported by dramatic light installations.
 Mostly, you can expect 19th and 20th century classics such as Mahler, Ravel and Korngold.
 Though what really moves the audience is Beethoven’s Ode To Joy (Ode an die Freude) from his famous 9th Symphony.

 Date: 8th May 2023, from 7.30 pm

 Location: Heldenplatz square, in front of Neue Burg (Hofburg)

 3. Experience Vienna Philharmonic Music At The Spanish Riding School